mbugni/fedora-remix/README.md

 # fedora-remix

 ## Purpose
 This project is a [Fedora Remix][01] and aims to offer a complete system for multipurpose usage with localization support.
-You can build a LiveCD and try the software, and then install it in your PC if you want.
+You can build a live image and try the software, and then install it in your PC if you want.
+Other goals of this remix are:

+* common extra-repos
+* multimedia apps
+* office automation support (printers and scanners)
+* and more...

 ## Why Fedora?
 Fedora is a feature-rich operating system which offers a complete suite of sofware for many purposes.
 It is flexible enough to get a custom version by using the installer ([see here for more details][02]).
 The build process can be described through Kickstart files and can be modified to get new variants.